How Do I Check My Worker's Compensation Case Status?

 - Alternative care (if pre-approved by the insurance company)

 Serious injuries may affect your ability to move, work, or participate in certain tasks to the same extent you could before your injury.
 In this case, you may be eligible for impairment benefits.
-You can only receive impairment benefits once your doctor decides you are medically stationary, in other words, you are not expected to get better or worse.
+You can only receive impairment benefits once your doctor decides you are medically stable.
+In other words, you are not expected to get better or worse.
 At this point, they will issue an impairment rating that the insurance company will use to decide your final payout.
 Impairment benefits are a lump sum payment payable near the end of your case.